 “We’re going to start shooting towards the end of this year under very strict COVID-19 guidelines, of course,” he said.
 “We’re very lucky to be able to work at the moment.”

-The upcoming season will be based on the ninth and tenth books, titled Warriors of the Storm and The Flame Bearer, which follows an older Uhtred as he endures his “greatest loss”.
+The upcoming season will be based on the ninth and tenth books in Cornwell’s epic saga, titled Warriors of the Storm and The Flame Bearer, which follows an older Uhtred as he endures his “greatest loss”.

 Dreymon added: “I think he starts at 54 and ends up at 60 in the books.
 That’s a problem right now because how do we make it look like Uhtred has aged without it looking comical?
 We’re working on it.”